 Beata Nelson is the overwhelming favorite in the 200 IM tonight.
 After a 1:52.60 this morning, she’ll go after her 1:50.79 B1G record in the final.

 After an exciting night of relays, let’s get into some individual racing!

 Last year, Indiana drew first blood with a win in the 200 medley relay, where they swam a 1:34.71 to win the event for a second year in a row.

 MacNeil put together a winning triple as she touched first in the 100 free, 100 fly, and 100 back as Michigan defeated rival Ohio State.

 Notre Dame junior Zach Yeadon blasted a lifetime best 14:32 in the mile to start things off on the final day of the Ohio State Invite.

 Senior Asia Seidt was a big part of the Wildcats’ big night, helping the team to dominant performances in the 800 free relay and 100 back.

 Demler’s first attempts at the 1000 free and 200 free came this season in at 3rd and 6th respectively in the Big Ten this year.

-The Ohio State men’s and women’s swimming & diving teams will compete in their first road test of the season with a double dual against Virginia Tech and Penn State Oct.
-26-27 in Christiansburg, Va.
+The Ohio State swimming and diving program will compete in its first double dual of the season against Virginia Tech and Penn State on Nov.
+1-2.